 Chapter 35, "Core WPF," details how to build WPF applications using XAML and C#.
-Chapter 36 goes into more details on data-driven business applications with WPF and XAML.
+Chapter 36, "Business Applications with WPF," goes into more details on data-driven business applications with WPF and XAML.
 Printing and creating documents is another important aspect of WPF covered in Chapter 37, "Creating Documents with WPF."

-Windows 8 Apps
+Windows Store Apps

-Windows 8 starts a new paradigm with touch-first Windows 8 apps.
-With desktop applications the user usually gets a menu and a toolbar, receives a chrome with the application to see what he can do next.
-Windows 8 apps have the focus on the content.
+Windows 8 started a new paradigm with touch-first Windows Store apps.
+With desktop applications the user usually gets a menu and a toolbar, and receives a chrome with the application to see what he can do next.
+Windows Store apps have the focus on the content.
 Chrome should be minimized to tasks the user can do with the content, and not on different options he has.
 The focus is on the current task, and not what the user might do next.
 This way the user remembers the application based on its content.
 Content and no chrome is a buzz phrase with this technology.

-Windows 8 apps can be written with C# and XAML, using the Windows Runtime with a subset of the .NET Framework.
-Windows 8 apps offer huge new opportunities.
-The major disadvantage is that they are only available with Windows 8 and newer operating systems.
+Windows Store apps can be written with C# and XAML, using the Windows Runtime with a subset of the .NET Framework.
+Windows Store apps offer huge new opportunities.
+The major disadvantage is that they are only available with Windows 8 and newer Windows operating systems.